nakurahe/leetcode_practice/take_aways.md

 Map<Boolean, List<Integer>> map = Arrays.stream(arr).mapToObj(i -> i).collect(Collectors.partitioningBy(i -> i % 2 == 0));
 ```

+## Backtracking
+- **Backtracking**: Backtracking is a general algorithm for finding all (or some) solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons a candidate as soon as it determines that the candidate cannot possibly be completed to a valid solution.
+It is a depth-first search algorithm.
+- **How to Identify a Backtracking Problem**: The problem statement often asks for "all possible sequences", "combinations", or "permutations" that satisfy certain conditions.
+This signals that you need to systematically explore multiple choices, typically one step at a time.
+- **Allowable Constraints**: If the input size `n` is small (often `n <= 15` or so), a solution that explores many or all permutations can still be feasible within time limits.
+- **Need to Handle Repetitions or Check for Uniqueness**: When the problem involves repeated elements (like repeated letters or numbers), and you must avoid duplicating the same result, backtracking with a frequency count or a visited array is often used.
+- **Backtracking Template**:
+    ```python
+    def backtrack(candidate, state):
+        if find_solution(candidate):
+            output(candidate)
+            return
+        for next_candidate in list_of_candidates:
+            if is_valid(next_candidate, state):
+                state = update_state(next_candidate, state)
+                backtrack(next_candidate, state)
+                state = revert_state(next_candidate, state)
+    ```
+    ```java
+    void backtrack(int[] candidate, int state) {
+        if (findSolution(candidate)) {
+            output(candidate);
+            return;
+        }
+        for (int nextCandidate : listOfCandidates) {
+            if (isValid(nextCandidate, state)) {
+                state = updateState(nextCandidate, state);
+                backtrack(nextCandidate, state);
+                state = revertState(nextCandidate, state);
+            }
+        }
+    }
+    ```
+- **How to Solve a Backtracking Problem**:
+    1. **Decide the State**: The state in the problem is the information that defines each step.
+It is the information that we need to pass to the recursive function.
+It is the information that will help us make decisions at each step.
+    2. **Formulate the Recurrence**: The next step is to figure out how to make a decision based on the state.
+This means figuring out the condition for terminating the recursion and the condition for skipping a recursive call.
+    3. **Decide the Parameters**: The parameters are the information that we need to pass to the recursive function.
+The parameters should be the state information that we decided in the first step.
+    4. **Decide the Return Value**: The return value is the information that we need to pass back to the caller of the recursive function.
+It should be the solution to the subproblem that the recursive function is trying to solve.

 ## Math
 - A square number is 1+3+5+7+...+2n-1 = (2n-1 + 1) * n/2 = n^2.